 Also Read: 10 Best iPhone Coding Apps for Kids.

-Seaborn offers a staggering number of options for visualizing data, including time-series visualization, joint plots, violin diagrams, and much more.
+Seaborn offers various options for visualizing data, including time-series visualization, joint plots, violin diagrams, and much more.
 It employs aggregation and semantic mapping to make exciting graphs containing deep insights.

 Continuing with our list of Python libraries for Data Science, the next is Bokeh.
 It allows you to generate scalable data visualizations that are easy to understand.